MCQ on Electric Current

 (b) Electric heating coil

-(c) Semi-conductor diode
+(c) Semiconductor diode

 (d) Rheostat

-Option c – Semi-conductor diode
+Option c – Semiconductor diode

-Which one of the following statements regarding Ohm’s law is not correct?
+Which statement regarding Ohm’s law is incorrect?

-What is the SI unit of electrical resistance?
+The SI unit of electrical resistance is ……..

 (a) Volt